Skip to content

 What are the magic bytes for .otc files?

-The magic bytes for OTC files are 50 4B at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for OTC (.otc) files are 50 4B at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .otc file?